adimyth/stress-lab/README.md

    - However, for understanding raw system capacity, this behavior becomes a limitation
    - You can't push the system to its actual limits because you're bound by simulated user behavior

-> [!IMPORTANT]
-> While Locust excels at simulating real user behavior, it's challenging to use it for determining exact system limits.
-This is because:
-> 1. The actual request rate depends on response times and simulated user behavior
-> 2. Network capacity of the test machine affects results
-> 3. Resource consumption on the test machine can become a bottleneck before the system under test

 > [!NOTE]
 > **Locust is designed to answer questions like "How does my system behave under realistic user load?" rather than "What's the maximum RPS my system can handle?"**